Maria of Vitebsk

-Maria of Vitebsk (died before 1349) was the first wife of Algirdas, future Grand Duke of Lithuania (marriage took place around 1318).
+Maria of Vitebsk (Мария Ярославна Витебская; Marija Vitebskietė) or Anna of Vitebsk (c.
+1300) was the first wife of Algirdas, the future Grand Duke of Lithuania (marriage took place c.
+1318).

 Life

 Very little is known about her life.
-The only child of a Russian prince Yaroslav, Maria was the only heir to the Principality of Vitebsk.
-After her father's death c.
+As the only child of a Russian prince Yaroslav, she was the only heir to the Principality of Vitebsk.
+After her father's death in c.
 1345, Vitebsk fell permanently under control of Algirdas and other Gediminids.

-Maria gave birth to five sons, all of whom grew up while Algirdas was still only a regional duke in Christianized lands of the Grand Duchy of Lithuania.
-All five sons were baptized in Orthodox rite and ruled Russian lands giving rise to prominent clans of Russian dukes (Trubetskoy family from Demetrius I Starshy, Czartoryski family from Constantine, Sanguszko family from Fiodor, Belsky and Olelkovich families from Vladimir).
+She gave birth to five sons, all of whom grew up while Algirdas was still only a regional duke in the Christianized lands of the Grand Duchy of Lithuania.
+All five sons were baptized in the Orthodox rite and ruled Russian lands giving rise to prominent clans of Russian dukes (Trubetskoy family from Dmitry of Bryansk, Czartoryski family from Constantine, Sanguszko family from Fiodor, Belsky and Olelkovich families from Vladimir).

-After Maria's death, Algirdas married another Russian princess, Uliana of Tver.
-After Algirdas' death, the eldest sons of Maria and Uliana battled over succession rights.
+After her death, Algirdas married another Russian princess, Uliana of Tver.
+Algirdas initially named as his heir one of younger sons of his first wife, Fedor, before ultimately changing his mind and placing in this position a son of Julianna, Jagiełło.